 Nothing felt rushed: service was friendly, and there’s a cool but relaxed neighbourhood feel.
 The sort of place you’d be lucky to have at the end of your street – and a place worth a scenic bus journey across town, for the cooking, and the care and respect that Heirloom clearly has for its home-grown ingredients.
 Just save room for that treacle loaf too.
 I can promise, you won’t be disappointed.

 Felicity Spector (@FelicitySpector) is deputy programme editor, Channel 4 News and writes for numerous UK food blogs.
-She is quite particular about the quantity of toffee sauce served on her sticky date pudding.
+She’s known an uncanny ability to document cultural happenings seen from the 91 bus.